hlyi/homebridge-generic-avr/README.md

 # Installation

-As a prerequisite ensure that the Onkyo receiver is controllable using the OnkyoRemote3 iOS app.
+For Onkyo AV Receiver, ensure that it is controllable using the OnkyoRemote3 iOS app.
 You also need to have [git](https://github.com/git/git) installed.

 It is recommended to install and configure this plugin using [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x#readme), however you can also install manually using the following manual tasks: